sujith3g/sujith3g.github.io/_posts/2014-12-28-How-to-list-all-IPs-OR-Hosts-in-the-connected-network.md

 title: How to list all IPs OR Hosts in the connected network
 ---

-Last week when I started working with my Raspberry Pi, I was looking for a tool to find the Pi's IP, Normally we used to login to the modem for details of connected hosts.
-But I wanted to list all hosts and their IPs in the connected network very quickly without logging into modem.
+Last week when I started working with my Raspberry Pi, I was looking for a tool to find the Pi's IP.
+Normally we used to login to the modem for details of connected hosts.
+But I wanted to list all hosts and their IPs in the connected network very quickly, without logging into the modem.
 Then I found a command-line tool called [nmap](http://en.wikipedia.org/wiki/Nmap) for listing all hosts connected to the local network.
 [nmap](http://en.wikipedia.org/wiki/Nmap) is a security scanner used to discover hosts and services on a computer network.

 ###How to use nmap to list all Hosts connected to the local network###

-first you have to check whether nmap is installed or not. by typing the following command
+First, you have to check whether nmap is installed or not, by typing the following command:

 ```sh
 	$ nmap --version
 ```

-If nmap is not installed, install it by typing
+If nmap is not installed, install it by typing:

 ```sh
 	$ sudo apt-get install nmap
 ```
-Now type the following command to list all hosts
+Now type the following command to list all hosts:

 ```sh
 	$ nmap -sn 192.168.1.0/24
 ```

-Which gives you a list like this
+Which gives you a list like this:

 ```
 	$ nmap -sn 192.168.1.0/24